wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 - ADR system
 - Disputing parties agree to have a third party decide the merits of the dispute
 - Arbitrator: AUthorized to make decisions that are binding on the parties.
-- Helps parties avoid litigation expenses adn courtroom formalities.
+- Helps parties avoid litigation expenses and courtroom formalities.
 - Serves to ease congested court dockets.
 - Allows to submit several disputes to experts for solutions
 - Submission: Act of referring the dispute to the Arbitrator